The official blog of the Lung Institute.

 Exhaust blockages can be lead to carbon monoxide gas build up inside the car.
 If you are stuck in a storm, remember to clear the exhaust pipe frequently if running the engine.

 Although it can be difficult traveling with lung disease, take your time on the road, leave early and follow our simple tips to promote the safest possible journey.
-If you or a loved one suffers from COPD, or any lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 to find out if you qualify for stem cell therapy and Happy Holidays from the Lung Institute!
+If you or a loved one suffers from COPD, or any lung disease, the Lung Institute may be able to help with a variety of cellular treatment options.
+Contact us at (800) 729-3065 to find out if you qualify for cellular therapy and Happy Holidays from the Lung Institute!

 Gearing up for travel this holiday season?
 Let us know if these tips were helpful!
 Share your thoughts and comments on our list of the 5 Crucial Tips for Winter Travel with Lung Disease below.